$85.00 – $120.00

 Price will be determined by the size you choose.

 Our Kersey rugs are made from quality genuine 80% Kersey Wool blend.
 They are an excellent option for use as a show rug or a versatile stable rug.
+We can also offer embroidery on your rug, please call to order.

 They include binding along the back line to reduce stretch and are a contoured design for best fit.
 They have a generous drop and their dark colours don’t show stable dirt.